 - Saturated Fats - Too much saturated fat can raise your bad (LDL) cholesterol levels and put you at a much greater risk of heart disease.
 Less than 10% of the calories you consume should come from saturated fats.
 To cut down, consider eating fish instead of meat and choose lower fat dairy products.

-- Trans Fats (partially hydrogenated oils) - Like saturated fats and cholesterol, trans fats raise your bad (LDL) cholesterol levels and increase your risk of heart disease, heart attack and stroke.
+- Trans Fats (partially hydrogenated oils) - Like saturated fats and cholesterol, trans fats raise your bad (LDL) cholesterol levels and increase your risk of heart disease, heart attack, and stroke.
 They are also associated with a higher risk of developing type 2 diabetes.
-Trans fats are found in many foods, but they are especially common in fried foods, baked goods, crackers and margarines.
-You should avoid foods that contain trans fats all together.
+Trans fats are found in many foods, but they are especially common in fried foods, baked goods, crackers, and margarines.
+You should avoid foods that contain trans fats altogether.

 What foods should I eat more of?

-- Fruits and Vegetables - Fruits and vegetables have a number of health benefits, including lower blood pressure, lower risk of eye and digestive problems, and a reduced risk of heart disease, stroke and probably some cancers.
-Most people should eat at least 9 servings (4 1/2 cups) of fruits and vegetables a day.
-To maximize the variety of nutrients you receive eat a variety of kinds and colors, especially dark-green, red and orange vegetables, beans and peas.
+- Fruits and Vegetables - Fruits and vegetables have a number of health benefits, including lowering blood pressure, decreasing risk of eye and digestive problems, and reducing risk of heart disease, stroke, and probably some cancers.
+Most people should eat at least nine servings (4 1/2 cups) of fruits and vegetables a day.
+To maximize the variety of nutrients you receive eat a variety of kinds and colors, especially dark green, red, and orange vegetables, beans, and peas.

 - Whole Grains - At least half of all the grains you eat should be whole grains.
 Whole grains offer vitamins, minerals, antioxidants, and other important nutrients that processed grains frequently lack.